openfnord/noiszy/README.md

 In the browser in about:config the setting "xpinstall.signatures.required" needs to be set to false to allow the installation of unsigned extensions (use with care!)

-You can use the test_noisy.xpi which includes the newest modifications but is unsigned at the moment.
+You can use the test_noiszy.xpi which includes the newest modifications but is unsigned at the moment.
 I need to find out how to sign firefox extensions.